History-deterministic Vector Addition Systems: Abstract

 \section{Abstract}

-We consider history-determinism, a restricted form of non-determinism, for Vector Addition Systems with States (VASS) when used as acceptors to recognise languages of finite words, both with coverability and reachability acceptance.
+We consider history-determinism, a restricted form of non-determinism, for Vector Addition Systems with States (VASS) when used as acceptors to recognise languages of finite words.
 History-determinism requires that the non-deterministic choices can be resolved on-the-fly; based on the past and without jeopardising acceptance of any possible continuation of the input word.

 Our results show that the history-deterministic (HD) VASS sit strictly between deterministic and non-deterministic VASS regardless of the number of counters.
-We compare the relative expressiveness of HD systems, and closure-properties of the induced language classes, with coverability and reachability semantics, with and without $\epsilon$-labelled transitions.
+We compare the relative expressiveness of HD systems, and closure-properties of the induced language classes, with coverability and reachability semantics, and with and without $\epsilon$-labelled transitions.

-Whereas in dimension 1, inclusion and regularity remain decidable, from dimension two onwards, HD-VASS with suitable resolver strategies, are essentially able to simulate 2-counter Minsky machines, leading to several undecidability results: It is undecidable whether an VASS is history-deterministic, or if a language equivalent history-deterministic VASS exists.
+Whereas in dimension 1, inclusion and regularity remain decidable, from dimension two onwards, HD-VASS with suitable resolver strategies, are essentially able to simulate 2-counter Minsky machines, leading to several undecidability results: It is undecidable whether a VASS is history-deterministic, or if a language equivalent history-deterministic VASS exists.
 Checking language inclusion between history-deterministic $2$-VASS is also undecidable.